Frontonasal dysplasia: Rhinoplasty

 Structural nasal deformities are corrected during or shortly after the facial bipartition surgery.
 In this procedure, bone grafts are used to reconstruct the nasal bridge.
 However, a second procedure is often needed after the development of the nose has been finalized (at the age of 14 years or even later).

 Secondary rhinoplasty is based mainly on a nasal augmentation, since it has been proven better to add tissue to the nose than to remove tissue.
 This is caused by the minimal capacity of contraction of the nasal skin after surgery.

 In rhinoplasty, the use of autografts (tissue from the same person as the surgery is performed on) is preferred.
 However, this is often made impossible by the relative damage done by previous surgery.
 In those cases, bone tissue from the skull or the ribs is used.
-However, this may give rise to serious complications such as fractures, resorption of the bone, or a flattened nasofacial angle.To prevent these complications, an implant made out of alloplastic material could be considered.
+However, this may give rise to serious complications such as fractures, resorption of the bone, or a flattened nasofacial angle.
+To prevent these complications, an implant made out of alloplastic material may be considered.
 Implants take less surgery time, are limitlessly available and may have more favorable characteristics than autografts.
 However, possible risks are rejection, infection, migration of the implant, or unpredictable changes in the physical appearance in the long term.

 At the age of skeletal maturity, orthognathic surgery may be needed because of the often hypoplastic maxilla.
 Skeletal maturity is at the age of six reached around the age of 13 to 16.
 Orthognathic surgery engages in diagnosing and treating disorders of the face and teeth- and jaw position.